hindutva/hindutva.github.io/content/main/polity/sick-india/orgs/rss/bunch_of_thoughts_golwalkar/03_Part_Two_The_Nation_and_Its_Problems/02_X_CHILDREN_OF_THE_MOTHERLAND.md

 In fact, in the scheme of nature, the evolution of life has followed the same pattern.
 Life, in its primitive stage, is in a shapeless condition and is called 'amoeba'.
 It is an unicellular organism, complete in itself.
 It can be split into two similar ones.
 It is in the primary state of protoplasm and stands in the lowest rung of evolution.
 As evolution progresses, various life species come into being with differentiated organs to fulfill the increasing number of functions.
 Finally, the human body is formed which is a tremendously complex mechanism composed of innumerable organs, each endowed with a specific function, but all of them bound with one another in a common current of life.
 That is the highest evolved form of life on earth.
 So we find that the different organs or diversities are not a sign of immaturity or heterogeneity but of a highly evolved state.
 All the organs, though apparently of diverse forms, work for the welfare of the body and thus subscribe to its strength and growth.

-The Unique Picture
+## The Unique Picture

 Likewise is the case with society.
 An evolved society, for the proper functioning of various duties, develops a multitude of diverse functional groups.
 Our old social order laid down a specific duty for each group and guided all the individuals and groups in their natural line of evolution just as the intellect directs the activities of the innumerable parts of the body.
 The highest scope for development of the individual was secured in the process of his best service to the Virat Purusha (Corporate Person) of society.
 Such was the highly complex and organised structure of society that we had envisaged as the practical ideal and strove to realise it in life.
 This state, looked at from a distance, appears as a bewildering diversity but, in fact, denotes the highest evolved state of society that ever existed on the face of the world.

 But the present-day mind, accustomed to viewing things through the medium of foreign 'isms' and their high-sounding slogans of 'equality', has failed to grasp this unique feature and has raised the cry that the various diversities of our life are all so many sources of dissension and should therefore be eradicated and rolled into a 'classless' society.
 Merely because the various limbs and organs in a body appear different and play their own specific functions, should we call them different 'classes' and proceed to remove them all to make the body a 'classless' entity?
 If we do that, will that be evolution or murder?

 The unique feature of 'unity in diversity' has expressed itself in all spheres of our social life, in its material as well as spiritual aspect.
-It is like a bright lamp covered on all sides

-with glasses of various colours.
+It is like a bright lamp covered on all sides with glasses of various colours.
 The inside light appears to take on the different hues and shades according to the angle from which one views it.
 It is this wondrous variety of expressions that has made some people say that ours is not one society, not one nation, but a 'multinational country'!

 We shall be able to analyse the present-day maladies of our social life and be able to devise ways and means to remedy them if we start with this correct appraisal of our social life.

-'Ekam Sat Vipra Bahudha Vadanti'
+## 'Ekam Sat Vipra Bahudha Vadanti'

 The first special characteristic that strikes the eye of an outsider is the bewildering variety of sects and sub-sects like Shaiva, Vaishnava, Shakta, Vaidik, Bouddha, Jain, Sikh, Lingayat, Aryasamaj, etc., obtaining in the elastic framework of our dharma.
 A great masters and sponsorers of all these upasanas founded these various forms of worship to suit the various mental aptitudes of our people, but in the last analysis referred them all to the same goal of realising the Ultimate Truth-variously called Brahma, Atma, Shiva, Vishnu, Ishwara or even Shoonya or Maha Soonya.

 See how the following shloka beautifully comprises and harmonises the various sects and philosophies in the Hindu fold:

-;a 'kSok% leqiklrs f'ko bfr czãksfr osnkfUruks ckS)k cq) bfr izek.kiVo% drsZfr uS;kf;dk%A vgZféR;qr tSu'kklujrk% desZfr ehekaldk% lks·;a oks don/kkrq okafNrQya =SkyksD;ukFkks gfj%AA
+यं शैवाः समुपासते शिव इति ब्रह्मेति वेदान्तिनो
+बौद्धा बुद्ध इति प्रमाण-पटवः कर्तेति नैयायिकाः ।
+अर्हन्नित्युत जैनशासनरताः कर्मेति मीमांसकाः
+सोऽयं वो विदधातु वाञ्छितफलं त्रैलोक्यनाथो हरिः।।

 (He whom the Shaivas worship as Shiva, the Vedantins as Brahma, the Bouddhist as Buddha, the Naiyayikas (rationalists) as Karta, the Jains as Arhan, the Meemamsaka as Karma, may He, the Lord of the three worlds, fulfil our desires.)

 There is a revealing anecdote in the life of Sant Tulsidas.
 People at one place took him to the temple of Sri Krishna, knowing fully well that his single-minded devotion was to Sri Rama.
 The saint stood before the idol entirely unmoved.
 He then prayed to Sri Krishna:

-dkgSa oj.kkS Nfo vki dh Hkys fojktr ukFkA Rqylh eLrd rc uoS /kuq"k ck.k ysÅ gkFkAA
+काहैं वरणौ छवि आप की
+भले विराजत नाथ।
+तुलसी मस्तक तब नवै
+धनुष बाण लेऊ हाथ।।

 (How shall I describe your radiant features?
 You are indeed gracefully decorated.
 However, Tulasi will bow down his head only when you take bow and arrow in your hand..)